ga-wdi-lessons/user-stories-and-problem-modeling/readme.md

 > 15 minutes exercise.

-For Project 1 you will be creating one of four games: Trivia, Flashcards, Concentration and War.
+For Project 1 you will be creating one of four games: Trivia, Flashcards, Hangman, Tower of Hanoi, Simon.
 Your task now is to create user stories for one of those four and separate them into bronze, silver and gold categories.

 #### Bonus